-U.S. MARINE COMBAT VET, INFORMATION TECHNOLOGY PROJECT & PROGRAM MANAGEMENT
+U.S. MARINE COMBAT VET, INFORMATION TECHNOLOGY PROJECT & PROGRAM MANAGER

 Lieutenant Colonel Weimann brings 23-years of active duty Marine Cops leadership, as well as another 20 years of civilian program management experience to UAP’s Board.